cobaltt7/strife.js/README.md

 );
 ```

-The root command description and subgroup descriptions are not displayed anywhere in Discord clients, but they are sill required by the Discord API.
+The root command description and subgroup descriptions are not displayed anywhere in Discord clients, but they are still required by the Discord API.
 Subcommands support options in the same way as regular commands.

 When using subcommands, the second argument to the handler is an object with the properties `subcommand` (`string`), `subGroup` (`string`), and `options` (key-value pair as in `defineChatCommand`).
 In order for this parameter to be correctly typed, all subcommands must have `options` set, even if just to an empty object.